cedwards57/My-Next-Jam/README.md

 4. Had a problem where Genius would glitch on Heroku only, which turned out to be because I forgot to include that API key on Heroku.

 **B. What are known problems (still existing), if any, with your project?**
-None known.
-Though Genius has a flaw where it rarely returns the correct song from the exact title, this was listed in the specs as fine (although I'll probably try to fix it later anyway.)
+Genius has a flaw where it rarely returns the correct song from the exact title, though this was listed in the specs as fine (although I'll probably try to fix it later anyway.)
+I'll likely fix this by adding more into the Genius query parameter, like writing the song's name and artist both in the query.
+I'll need to experiment some with it.

+Additionally, I've never had a song successfully return a preview URL, regardless of market region or anything else.
+(As in, there's literally no link returned in the track information, even when it should be.)
+I'd like to work on implementing a music player instead, to circumvent this.

 **C. What would you do to improve your project in the future?**
 I'd probably want to fiddle more with `sptfy.py` to make it pass less redundant parameters throughout.
 I'd also want to display more songs at once, and add in search functionality.
 Maybe add a thing where you can search for an artist, then that artist gets added to a list of checkboxes, then you can use those checkboxes to choose what selection of artists you get a random song from?

-Also might work on making the Genius lyrics more accurate.
+I also might work on making the Genius lyrics more accurate, and if possible, pulling the lyrics out and listing them somewhere, like to the side.
+Additionally,